 - Working as part of a team.

-- 1 x 2 hour classroom based session with other learners.
+- 1 x 2 hour classroom based session.
+This will be with other learners.

-- At least one hour of individual homework tasks to be completed each week.
+- At least one hour of homework tasks to be completed each week.

-- Weekly individual tutor support available by Teams, email and telephone.
+- Weekly individual tutor help available.
+This would be over Teams, email and telephone.

-- Online BKSB resources and assessments for additional study and regular progress checks.
+- Online BKSB resources and assessments for extra study and regular progress checks.

 You'll have already completed the following with Adult Skills and Community Learning: